 The level of management fees applied is always an important issue to consider, and it becomes even more so when your total investment amount is at a lower level.
 That means you need to look carefully at how these management fees are charged before signing up.

 Most Robo Advisors charge management fees as a percentage of the total investment amount, so it’s ideal to find a Robo Advisor with a low percentage rate.
 There are also those that charge a fixed monthly or annual fee (rather than being based as a percentage) and this could work out to be cheaper in the long run, but is usually best for larger investors.

 Some services only begin charging a fee once you hit a certain level of account balance.
 This is ideal for smaller investment amounts, since you can begin investing in a robo advisor for no fee at all.
 We highlight some of these services on this page.

 Account Services Available

-When you’re trying to make the most out of a comparatively smaller investment amount, fees and charges are not the only things you should be concerned about.
+When you’re trying to make the most out of a comparatively smaller investment amount, the management fees and charges are not the only things you should be concerned about.
 More often than not, Robo Advisors with the cheapest rates also tend to come with fewer features or account services.

 If you’re an investor with less than $15,000 to invest, you need to choose a Robo Advisor that offers bread-and-butter services such as portfolio rebalancing and dividend reinvestment.
 Some more advanced features such as tax loss harvesting and the ability to trade individual securities are often only available for larger account balances.
 We took all of these into account in our recommendations on this page, however you should look into which services you really need before signing up.